 The Colossus was a representation of the Greek sun-god Helios, erected in the city of Rhodes, on the Greek island of the same name, by Chares of Lindos in 280 BC.
 One of the Seven Wonders of the Ancient World, it was constructed to celebrate the successful defense of Rhodes city against an attack by Demetrius Poliorcetes, who had besieged it for a year with a large army and navy.

-According to most contemporary descriptions, the Colossus stood approximately 70 cubits, or 33 meters (108 feet) high – approximately the height of the modern Statue of Liberty from feet to crown – making it the tallest statue in the ancient world.
+According to most contemporary descriptions, the Colossus stood approximately 70 cubits, or 33 meters (108 feet) high, making it the tallest statue in the ancient world.

 The gigantic statue tragically collapsed during the earthquake of 226 BC, although parts of it were preserved.
 In accordance with an oracle, the Rhodians did not build it again.
 The magnificent statue has also gone down into history because Rhodians began to be called Colossaeans, or Colossians, since they had erected the famous statue on the island.